Lesterpaintstheworld/aider/website/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit dd7dcb6 aider_nova: Added padding inside the border of the blockquote.
+> Commit dd7dcb6 aider: Added padding inside the border of the blockquote.

 </div>
 <div class="chat-transcript" markdown="1">
-#### can we add a label "aider_nova" along the top of the blockquote box only using style
+#### can we add a label "aider" along the top of the blockquote box only using style

 ```html
 index.html